Learning from Protein Structure with Geometric Vector Perceptrons: Methods

+At its core, the GVP consists of two separate linear transformations $\mathbf{W}_m, \mathbf{W}_h$ for the scalar and vector features, followed by nonlinearities $\sigma, \sigma^+$.
+However, before the scalar features are transformed, we concatenate the $L_2$ norm of the transformed vector features $\mathbf{V}_h$; this allows us to extract rotation-invariant information from the input vectors $\mathbf{V}$.
+An additional linear transformation $\mathbf{W_\mu}$ is inserted just before the vector nonlinearity to control the output dimensionality independently of the number of norms extracted.

-Despite its conceptual simplicity, the GVP offers some desirable properties.
-First, the vector and scalar outputs of the GVP are equivariant and invariant, respectively, with respect to an arbitrary composition of rotations and reflections in 3D Euclidean space described by $R$ \textit{i.e.},
+The GVP is conceptually simple, yet provably possesses the desired properties of invariance/equivariance and expressiveness.
+First, the vector and scalar outputs of the GVP are equivariant and invariant, respectively, with respect to an arbitrary composition $R$ of rotations and reflections in 3D Euclidean space --- \emph{i.e.}, if $\text{GVP}(\mathbf{s},\mathbf{V}) = (\mathbf{s}',\mathbf{V}')$ then

-This is due to the fact that the only operations on vector-valued inputs are scalar multiplication, linear combination, and the $L_2$ norm.
-We include a formal proof in Supplementary Information.
+This is due to the fact that the only operations on vector-valued inputs are scalar multiplication, linear combination, and the $L_2$ norm.\footnote{The nonlinearity $\sigma^+$ is a \emph{scaling} by $\sigma^+$ applied to the $L_2$ norm.} We include a formal proof in Appendix~\ref{appendix:proofs}.

-In addition, a GVP $G_s$ defined with $n, \mu=0$---that is, the part of a GVP that transforms vector features to scalar features---is able to $\epsilon$-approximate a function $F: \mathbb{R}^{\nu \times 3} \rightarrow \mathbb{R}$ that is invariant with respect to rotations and reflections in 3D under mild assumptions.
+In addition, the GVP architecture can approximate any continuous rotation- and reflection-invariant scalar-valued function of $\mathbf{V}$.
+More precisely, let $G_s$ be a GVP defined with $n, \mu=0$---that is, one which transforms vector features to scalar features.
+Then for any function $f: \mathbb{R}^{\nu \times 3} \rightarrow \mathbb{R}$ invariant with respect to rotations and reflections in 3D, there exists a functional form $G_s$ able to $\epsilon$-approximate $f$, given mild assumptions.